BabylonJS/Documentation/content/features/featuresDeepDive/webXR/webXRInputControllerSupport.md

 ### Controller components

 Each motion controller has different components, those are described in its profile.
-Avaiable component types:
+Available component types:

 - Button
 - Trigger